Rosey E. Pool: 1930s: PhD and activism in Berlin

 In August 1927, shortly after her engagement to the Berlin jurist and later Hamburg senator Gerhard Kramer (1904–1973), Pool moved to Berlin.
 There, she studied English literature at the Friedrich-Wilhelms-Universität (currently known as the Humboldt University).
 Although she later claimed to be an anthropologist, she majored in philology.
 She wrote her dissertation on The Poetry of the American Negro, but was unable to finish this because of anti-Jewish measures by the Nazis.
 In 1935, Kramer and Pool divorced.
-From Berlin, Pool helped German Jews to flee to the Netherlands, by providing them addresses.
-In January 1939, shortly after the Kristallnacht, Pool returned to Amsterdam.
+From Berlin, Pool helped German Jews to flee to the Netherlands by providing them addresses.
+In January 1939, shortly after the Kristallnacht, Pool returned to Amsterdam and worked at Amsterdam University.
+She was collecting African-American poetry by this time and lecturing on the topic in left-wing circles.